kenakamu/serverless-workshop/Challenge-5-Event-Grid/readme.md

 ### Publish events

 BFYOC will publish an event each time product feedback is received.
 They would like to send the event from the Logic App that you built in a [previous challenge](..//Challenge-3-Logic-Apps/readme.md).
-To accomodate their request, you must:
+To accommodate their request, you must:

 * Add an action to the Logic App that publishes an event to the Event Grid topic you just created.
 * Update the data payload for the event to resemble the following example: